thxsxth/POMDP_RLSepsis/README.md

-# Reinforcement Learning based Learning of Dynamic Sepsis Treatment Strategies
+# Reinforcement Learning based Learning of Dynamic Sepsis Treatment Strategies, in a Partially Observed MDP setting

 ## Still work in progress
 #### Progress